At CU Boulder, experiments and instruction involving animal use are based on three major principles:

 The IACUC Office can answer your questions regarding forms, deadlines, specific protocol questions, animal tracking, training documentation, or direct you to the appropriate party.

-Contact the UCB Veterinarian for questions related to animal health, veterinary care, procedures, or animal health concerns: UCB Veterinarian.
+Contact the UCB Veterinarian for questions related to animal health, veterinary care, procedures, or animal health concerns.

 Contact the IACUC Director or the IACUC Chair for any other questions.